OpenStudioLabs/.github/profile/README.md

 # Open Studio Labs

+We understand Open Source Software and the issues companies face when they utilize OSS.

+Too often, companies have become accustomed to tackling the tasks of getting new features, fixing bug issues, and enhancing cybersecurity via workarounds or pestering the Maintainer.

+Our solution delivers engineering support to under-resourced OSS projects, ultimately helping companies reduce their technical debt.

-*[Open Studio Labs](https://www.OpenStudioLabs.com/)* is developing a **Development-as-a-Service (DaaS)** platform to help product managers enhance and secure open-source software they depend upon via an *Engineering Residency* program.
+*[Open Studio Labs](https://www.OpenStudioLabs.com/)* is developing a **Development-as-a-Service (DaaS)** platform to help product managers enhance and secure open-source software they depend upon using an *Engineering Residency* program.

 We make upstream **Enterprise Open Source Software** for a *Better World*.

 Our *Engineering Residency* cultivates **next-gen** engineers who contribute to the open-source software depended upon by most technology companies.

 <!--